SabrinaLamprecht/Mechanic-Shop-API-Development/ReadMe.md

-Mechanic Shop API Development
+Mechanic Shop API Project

-This project is a RESTful API built using Flask, SQLAlchemy, and Marshmallow.
-It is designed to manage a mechanic shop system with Customers, Mechanics, and Service Tickets.
+This project is a API built using Flask, SQLAlchemy, Marshmallow, Flask-Limiter, and Flask-Caching.
+This project simulates a backend system for a mechanic shop.
+It manages four main resources: customers, mechanics, service tickets, and inventory.

 It features:
 --- CRUD operatins